benedwards44/sf-mc-subscription-sync/README.md

   [![Deploy to Salesforce](https://andrewfawcett.files.wordpress.com/2014/09/deploy.png "Deploy to Salesforce")](https://githubsfdeploy.herokuapp.com/app/githubdeploy/benedwards44/sf-mc-subscription-sync)

 2. **Enable sync options via Custom Setting**

   Setup -> Custom Settings -> Click Manage on Marketing Cloud Sync Settings -> New -> Check either (or both) Lead Sync and Contact Sync fields

+3. **Schedule batch class**

-3. Schedule batch - this is used to retry any errors and execute the sync as a user who is setup in Marketing Cloud.
-To schedule the batch, log in as a user that is set up as an API user in Marketing Cloud:
+  This is used to retry any errors and execute the sync as a user who is setup in Marketing Cloud.
+To schedule the batch, log in as a user that is set up as an API user in Marketing Cloud

+  Schedule Hourly (Contact)
+  `System.schedule('Marketing Cloud Sync - Contact', '0 0 * * * ?', new mc_SubscriptionSyncBatch('Contact'));`

+  Schedule Hourly (Lead)
+  `System.schedule('Marketing Cloud Sync - Lead', '0 0 * * * ?', new mc_SubscriptionSyncBatch('Contact'));`

-3. OPTIONAL - Add Marketing Cloud Sync Error custom fields to Lead and Contact layouts.
+4. OPTIONAL - Add Marketing Cloud Sync Error custom fields to Lead and Contact layouts.
 This allows users or administrators to check if there was a failure in syncing to Marketing Cloud.